intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 ## Normal form (normal order)

 In order to make comparing pc sets more useful, we need to use standardized orders to create consistent comparisons.
-You can imagine how difficult it would be to make sense of a series of pc sets if each set was in a random order.
+You can imagine how difficult it would be to make sense of multiple pc sets if each set was in a random order.
 For this, we use *normal form*.

 Normal form is similar to the way in which we analyze standard tonal harmony.
 For example, how would you condense the following open voicing of a seventh chord in its simplest form while retaining its inversion?